pathwaycom/pathway/external/timely-dataflow/mdbook/src/chapter_2/chapter_2_4.md

 This example just captures an integer, but you could just as easily define and capture ownership of a `HashMap`, or whatever complicated state you would like repeated access to.

-Bear in mind that this example is probably a bit wrong, in that we update `max` without paying any attention to the times of the data that come past, and so we may report a sequence of values that doesn't seem to correspond with the sequence when sorted by time.
+Bear in mind that this example is probably a bit wrong, in that we update `maximum` without paying any attention to the times of the data that come past, and so we may report a sequence of values that doesn't seem to correspond with the sequence when sorted by time.
 Writing sane operators in the presence of batches of data at shuffled times requires more thought.
 Specifically, for an operator to put its input back in order it needs to understand which times it might see in the future, which was the reason we were so careful about those capabilities and is the subject of the next subsection.

 ### Frontiered operators